Ema (Shinto): Symbols

+Another form of ema found particularly in the northeastern region of Japan, such as the Yamagata Prefecture, is the mukasari (ムカサリ) ema.
+Mukasari means "marriage" in the Yamagata dialect.
+This form of ema is typically in a larger format than other kinds and symbolizes marriage, typically after one of the parties has died.
+For example, there is one hanging in the Wakamatsu Kannon temple in Tendō City where a mother depicted her two sons who died in World War II with their brides in ceremonial dress.

 The use of text has gradually replaced the overt use of symbolism in contemporary ema.
 The rise of literacy has encouraged guests to write their own messages, which has dramatically decreased the use of distinct ema as a way to transmit a specific wish.

 Function

 As a ritual, the ema is a means to communicate wishes to both priests and the kami.
 The public nature of the ema, which are displayed at shrines before their ritual burning, also serves a social function for communicating to the community that an individual has made the wish.
 Burning the wishes helps to "symbolically liberate" the spirit of the wish into the world.
 In some cases, however, wishes are taken from the shrine to be hung at home, though still ritually burned in special ceremonies.